-In this activity you will use use the shape of a skyline near you to create a melody.
-Listening will include music by Aaron Copland and Heiner Goebbels.
+In this activity you will compose using the shape of a skyline near you to create a melody.

 Most of us can't go very far at the moment but we can look out of our windows at the skylines around us or, notice the shapes of buildings and other features as we go for a walk in our neighbourhoods.
 Here's the skyline of Birmingham city centre:

 The first movement of Music for a City by the American composer Aaron Copland is called Skyline.
 As you listen to the music, imagine the shapes of the buildings he might be describing.

 Copland also composed Quiet City.
 Have a listen.
 Does it reflect the quiet streets around your home?